 Mathematics (or simply, Maths) is the learning area where sense is made of the patterns and units in use in the world around us.
 Measuring, counting, calculating, calibrating, organising, predicting and commerce are just some of the mathematical skills required to succeed in this modern world.
 Mathematics learning is as integral to learning and functioning in society as are reading and writing.

-The Mathematics curriculum is presented under the following strands:
+The New Zealand Mathematics curriculum is presented under the following strands:

 - Number and Algebra